Tesfa.xyz

 May 27, 2025

 I avoid labels.
 I like to think that is because I value the freedom that comes with not labelling oneself.
-Today I question this thought.
-I wonder if I am afraid of labels, worried that the moment I take on a label, I become a slave to it—needing to prove something going forward, or dealing with the pressure to maintain an image that fits the selected label.
+Today, I question this thought.
+I wonder if I am afraid of labels, worried that the moment I take on a label, I become a slave to it—making an identity out of it—dealing with the pressure to maintain an image that fits the label.

 While that explains my resistance towards labels, I see a significant issue with this way of being—I will always be half-baked, always in the oven.
 I am a work in progress, eternally.
 My beliefs and views are a work in progress.
 I shall grant myself the freedom to transform, to change, and to flow like water.